 Why not integrating the Quality and Training programs (deep enough) is a problem?

-Well, each customer experience metric has issues.
+Well, when measuring the customer experience every metric has issues.
 Many times individuals make adjustments to customer experience measurement programs making the measurements, reports, and interpretation erroneous.
 Do you know what they do?
-In this free on-demand webinar video, Jim Rembach, Customer Experience Professionals Association (CXPA) Expert Panel member and SVP with Customer Relationship Metrics, talks about each of these metrics and reveals common issues, potential benefits, and actions you can take to improve the buy-in for improving the customer experience.
+In this free on-demand webinar video, Jim Rembach, Customer Experience Professionals Association (CXPA) Expert Panel member and SVP with Customer Relationship Metrics, talks about each of these metrics and reveals common issues, potential benefits, and actions you can take to improve the buy-in for making changes in measuring the customer experience.

 Watch the webinar today and also learn: